Pedro Calungsod: Batang Martir

 Pedro Calungsod: Batang Martir (lit.
-'Pedro Calungsod: Young Martyr'), also known as Journey of a Young Saint is a 2013 Philippine biographical film depicting the life and martyrdom of Saint Pedro Calungsod.
+'Pedro Calungsod: Young Martyr'), also known as Journey of a Young Saint is a 2013 Philippine biographical film depicting the life and martyrdom of Pedro Calungsod.
 Written and directed by Francis O. Villacorta and produced by HPI Synergy Group and Wings Entertainment, it was released on December 25, 2013, as an official entry to the 39th Metro Manila Film Festival.

-A feature film adaptation of the docudrama television special aired on GMA News TV on October 21, 2012, in line with the Calungsod's canonization, Rocco Nacino reprises his role as the saint, who is only the second Filipino canonised by the Catholic Church after Saint Lorenzo Ruíz de Manila.
+A feature film adaptation of the docudrama television special aired on GMA News TV on October 21, 2012, in line with the Calungsod's canonization, Rocco Nacino reprises his role as the saint, who is only the second Filipino canonised by the Catholic Church after Lorenzo Ruíz de Manila.

 Plot

-Pedro Calungsod, a young Filipino catechist, leaves his Visayan home and joins a group of Jesuit missionaries under Fr.
-Diego Luis de San Vitores in evangelizing the native Chamorros of the Mariana Islands and Guam.
+Pedro Calungsod, a young Filipino catechist, leaves his Visayan home and joins a group of Jesuit missionaries under Diego Luis de San Vitores in evangelizing the native Chamorros of the Mariana Islands and Guam.